Lukyspore/gmod-bounties/README.md

    - If the bounty target survives until the end of the round, they earn the bounty points.
 4. Scores are updated in real-time, adding an extra layer of competition to the match.

+## Showcase Video

+Check out a demonstration of the **PropHunt Bounty System Addon** in action on YouTube!
+Watch how bounties enhance the gameplay experience and add a thrilling competitive edge to PropHunt.

+Click [here](https://www.youtube.com/watch?v=qnBBwUbnaY8) to watch the video.

 ## Commands & Configuration

 - **!bounties**: Opens a user-friendly scoreboard.